Skip to content

 Social and emotional wellbeing problems are distinct from mental health problems and mental illness, although they can interact and influence each other (PM&C 2017).
 Even with good social and emotional wellbeing, people can experience mental illness.
 People with mental health problems or mental illness can live and function at a high level with adequate support yet continue to have social and emotional wellbeing needs (AIHW & NIAA 2020).

-Indigenous perspective of health
+First Nations perspective of health

 1. Health as holistic